What if District Cooling Had Superpowers?

 Today, and thanks to the highly specialized engineers form ARANER, District Cooling Plants with superpowers are becoming a reality.

-Another advantage of ARANER District Cooling plants is their tailor made chillers.
+Another advantage of ARANER District Cooling plants is their tailor-made chillers.
 Instead of standardized units that have to adapt to the project, ARANER designs the chillers for each specific project.
-Chillers are sized according to the cooling capacity needed, avoiding over sizing and reducing considerably the Disitrict Cooling Plant energy consumption around the year.
+Chillers are sized according to the cooling capacity needed, avoiding oversizing and reducing considerably the District Cooling Plant energy consumption around the year.

-Please, contact ARANER team for more information about how to design Cooling Plant with superpowers!
+Please, contact ARANER team for more information about how to design the Cooling Plant with superpowers!

-If you liked this post, you may be interesting in The role of industrial heat pumps in District Energy.
+If you liked this post, you may be interested in The role of industrial heat pumps in District Energy.